BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Run load-test to generate some traffic to nginx server `oc scale deployment load-test --replicas=1`.
 You should see the number of pods increase as the CPU metrics grow.

-To get information about horizontal pod autoscaler resources in the current project, use the oc get command.
+To get information about horizontal pod autoscaler resources in the current project, use the `oc get hpa` command.

 ```yaml
 oc get hpa